The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Gas density profiles

 \subsection{Qualitative comparison across different feedback runs}

-For every snapshot from $z=4$ down to $z=0$ of each feedback variant, we consider all haloes wherein at least one galaxy is identified by \textsc{Caesar}.
-All other haloes are thus deemed to be unresolved for the purposes of the following analysis.
+For every snapshot from $z=4$ down to $z=0$ of each feedback variant, we select all haloes wherein at least one galaxy is identified by \textsc{Caesar}. {As a result, depending on the snapshot and feedback run considered, the smallest halo selected with this criterion has a total mass between $\sim 8.1 \times 10^9 \Msun$ and $\sim 1.1 \times 10^{11} \Msun$, and contains between 72 and 1327 DM particles.

+All other haloes are deemed to be unresolved for the purposes of the following analysis.
 For each resolved halo, we order all gas elements in 20 bins, according to their radial distance, $r$, from the position of the minimum of the gravitational potential of the halo (hereafter, `halo centre').
 The first radial bin contains gas elements within $0.01 \, R_{\rm 200c}$ of the halo centre, where $R_{\rm 200c}$ is the radius enclosing a total matter density equal to 200 times the critical density of the universe, $\rho_{\rm c}$.
 We designate the scale $R_{\rm 200c}$ as our definition for the virial radius of the halo.
 The other 19 bins of radial distance span the interval $0.01 < r/R_{\rm 200c} < 5 $, with equal width in logarithmic space.
 We then derive the radial gas mass density profile, $\rho_{\rm gas}(r)$, by dividing the total mass of all gas elements within every bin by the volume enclosed by the spherical shells delimiting said bin.